remotex-labs/xPlist/README.md

 - **Performance**: Optimized for efficient processing of large property list files
 - **Cross-Platform**: Works in Node.js (>=18) environments
 - **ESM & CJS Support**: Compatible with both module systems
+- **Modular Imports**: Import only the functionality you need to reduce bundle size

 ## Installation
 Install via npm: